| Collecting Judgments

 amend the Consumer Credit Protection Act to prohibit abusive practices by

 debt collectors.
+Be

 it enacted by the Senate and House of Representatives of the United States